By the end of this section, you will be able to:

-According to a report from The New York Times, the 2012 elections for president, Congress, and state and local offices, saw a total of about $5.8 billion spent.
+In the 2020 elections, it is estimated that spending for president, Congress, and state and local offices amounted to $14.4 billion, more than twice what had been spent in 2016.
 The money raised went to the campaigns, including advertising, fundraising, travel, and staff.
 Many people worry that politicians spend too much time raising money and end up entangled with special interest groups that make major donations.
 Critics would prefer a system that restricts what candidates can spend, perhaps in exchange for limited public campaign financing or free television advertising time.

 How much spending on campaigns is too much?
-Five billion dollars will buy a lot of potato chips, but in the U.S. economy, which exceeded $16 trillion in 2012, the $5.8 billion spent on political campaigns was about 1/25 of 1% of the overall economy.
+Five billion dollars will buy many potato chips, but in the U.S. economy, which was nearly $21 trillion in 2020, the $14.4 billion spent on political campaigns was about 1/15th of 1% of the overall economy.
 Here is another way to think about campaign spending.
-Total government spending programs in 2009, including federal and state governments, was about $5.1 trillion, so the cost of choosing the people who would determine how this money would be spent was about 1/10 of 1% of that.
-In the context of the enormous U.S. economy, $5.8 billion is not as much money as it sounds.
-U.S. consumers spend about $2 billion per year on toothpaste and $7 billion on hair care products.
-In 2008, Proctor and Gamble spent $4.8 billion on advertising.
-It may not be sensible to believe the United States is going to decide its presidential elections for less than we spend on toothpaste or than Proctor and Gamble spends on advertisements.
+Total government spending programs in 2020, including federal and state governments, was about $8.8 trillion, so the cost of choosing the people who would determine how to spend this money was less than 2/10 of 1% of that.
+In the context of the enormous U.S. economy, $14.4 billion is not as much money as it sounds.
+U.S. consumers spend almost $2 billion per year on toothpaste and $7 billion on hair care products.
+In 2020, Proctor and Gamble spent almost $5 billion on advertising.
+It may seem peculiar that one company’s spending on advertisements amounts to one third of what is spent on presidential and other elections.

 In 2002, Congress passed and President George W. Bush signed into law the Bipartisan Campaign Reform Act (BCRA).
 The relatively noncontroversial portions of the act strengthen the rules requiring full and speedy disclosure of who contributes money to campaigns.
 However, some controversial portions of the Act limit the ability of individuals and groups to make certain kinds of political donations and they ban certain kinds of advertising in the months leading up to an election.
-These bans were called into question after the release of two films: Michael Moore’s Fahrenheit 9/11 and Citizens United’s Hillary: The Movie.
+Some called these bans into question after the release of two films: Michael Moore’s Fahrenheit 9/11 and Citizens United’s Hillary: The Movie.
 At question was whether each film sought to discredit political candidates for office too close to an election, in violation of the BCRA.
-Moore’s film was found by lower courts not to violate the Act, while Citizens United’s was.
+The lower courts found that Moore’s film did not violate the Act, while Citizens United’s did.
 The fight reached the Supreme Court, as Citizens United v.
 Federal Election Commission, saying that the First Amendment protects the rights of corporations as well as individuals to donate to political campaigns.
 The Court ruled, in a 5–4 decision, that the spending limits were unconstitutional.
 This controversial decision, which essentially allows unlimited contributions by corporations to political action committees, overruled several previous decisions and will likely be revisited in the future, due to the strength of the public reaction.
 For now, it has resulted in a sharp increase in election spending.

-A number of proposals have been offered to encourage greater voter turnout: making it easier to register to vote, keeping the polls open for more hours, or even moving Election Day to the weekend, when fewer people need to worry about jobs or school commitments.
-However, the changes that have been made do not seem to have caused a long-term upward trend in the number of people voting.
+There have been many proposals to encourage greater voter turnout: making it easier to register to vote, keeping the polls open for more hours, or even moving Election Day to the weekend, when fewer people need to worry about jobs or school commitments.
+However, such changes do not seem to have caused a long-term upward trend in the number of people voting.
 After all, casting an informed vote will always impose some costs of time and energy.
 It is not clear how to strengthen people’s feeling of connectedness to society in a way that will lead to a substantial increase in voter turnout.
 Without greater voter turnout, however, politicians elected by the votes of 60% or fewer of the population may not enact economic policy in the best interests of 100% of the population.
-Meanwhile, countering a long trend toward making voting easier, many states have recently erected new voting laws that critics say are actually barriers to voting.
+Meanwhile, countering a long trend toward making voting easier, many states have recently enacted new voting laws that critics say are actually barriers to voting.
 States have passed laws reducing early voting, restricting groups who are organizing get-out-the-vote efforts, enacted strict photo ID laws, as well as laws that require showing proof of U.S. citizenship.
 The ACLU argues that while these laws profess to prevent voter fraud, they are in effect making it harder for individuals to cast their vote.